 In 2020, the VDBUM came up with the idea of making it easier and faster for companies in the construction industry to create inspection reports.
 As one of the leading providers of software for construction companies, syniotec was the obvious and logical choice as a partner.
 That’s how the joint project came about, which has now gone live.

 What can the platform from VDBUM and Sharemac do?

 First of all: of course, perform technical tests.
-The user only has to go through a few steps, in which he or she enters key data such as the branch of the device via input or drop-down selection.
-As a final step, a digital signature is added to finally complete the verification.
+The user only has to go through a few steps, in which they enter key data such as the branch of the device via input or drop-down selection.
+As a final step, a digital signature is added to finalize the verification.

 Afterwards, the inspection report can be conveniently exported and saved as a PDF to be stored centrally or sent by e-mail.

 In addition, new organizations are created or new machines & equipment are added to the existing fleet in the blink of an eye.
 These are then listed in the device overview with the current test status and can thus be viewed clearly.

 Currently, anyone who is a partner of the VDBUM can easily perform technical inspection records for construction machinery digitally.
 Not a customer yet?
 Then simply contact the VDBUM and discuss the next steps.

 But syniotec’s partners can also access the tool: “You can already create digital audit trails in SAM, too,” says syniotec CEO Manuel Kimanov.
 “It was planned from the beginning to make the functions available to our partners and customers as well – because the entire construction industry should benefit from this collaboration.”